 Eurovision Song Contest is a freakshow in many ways - sometimes a car crash - and of little musical value, but it is one of those rare moments when Europe comes together for fun and positive reasons (along with Champions League).
 For many of the smaller countries of Central and Eastern Europe, it is a chance to be seen in a positive cultural way, and to compare yourself to others.
 It is also a gay-friendly time, female-focused, a chance to dress up, be silly and also political.
 We should use these opportunities to be European in a playful way, and see them positively.

-Our event serves as a warm-up for the show on TV later on.
-Seitenblicke will film us, & we have many surprises planned, and will step inside some cool buildings.
+Our event serves as a warm-up for the show on TV later.
+We have many surprises planned, and will step inside some cool buildings.